MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/deploy-dynamic-teams-at-scale.md

 1. In the left navigation of the [Teams admin center](https://admin.teams.microsoft.com), choose **Teams** > **Manage frontline teams**.

-2. In the table, choose **Deploy**.
+1. In the table, choose **Deploy**.

-3. Select the **Refresh location** button, and proceed when prompted by the dialog box.
+1. Select the **Refresh location** button, and then proceed when prompted by the dialog box.
 This process can take several hours depending on your number of new locations.

     :::image type="content" source="media/dtas-refresh-locations.png" alt-text="Screenshot of the Refresh location button." lightbox="media/dtas-refresh-locations.png":::

-4. After the refresh is completed, your setup status shows as **Complete**.
+1. After the refresh is completed, your setup status shows as **Complete**.
 You can proceed to [deploy your new teams](#deploy-your-frontline-dynamic-teams).
 Deployment can take several hours depending on how many new teams you're deploying.

 ### Edit your frontline team settings

 1. In the left navigation of the [Teams admin center](https://admin.teams.microsoft.com), choose **Teams** > **Manage frontline teams**.
-2. In the **Deploy settings** column, choose **Deploy frontline teams** .
+1. In the **Deployment settings** column, choose **Deploy teams with dynamic membership**.
-3. On the Dynamic teams settings page, edit your settings, and then select **Save**.
+1. On the Dynamic teams settings page, edit your settings, and then select **Save**.
 Your settings might take several hours to update.
 See the following table for the effects of updating your settings.

     |Setting |Effect on existing frontline teams |Effect on new frontline teams |
     |--------|-----------------------------------|------------------------------|